soasada/mimatte/README.md

 Create the first API version with:

-* Appointment CRUD
-* Categories CRUD
-* Treatment CRUD
+#### Backoffice

+The admin would like to:
+* Manage the appointments.
+* Manage the treatments.
+* Manage the customers.
+* Accept or deny an appointment.

 # To Do